 As the manufacturing society trends toward more eco-friendly practices, it’s important to consider whether or not you’re using sustainable printing methods.

-Not only do you want to use sustainable materials like recyclable substrates and low-VOC inks, you also want to optimize your pressroom to reduce waste.
+Not only do you want to use sustainable materials like recyclable substrates and low-VOC inks, but you also want to optimize your pressroom to reduce waste.

 So it begs the question, “Which printing method is the most sustainable?”
 Is it flexographic printing, or another method?